WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Please use this [website](https://whysoooofurious.netlify.app) if not using it already!
+# New DNS redirect method is up and working!
+# I will abbreviate WhySooooFurious into WSF soon lol, I know it's annoying!

 ## Introduction
 Hello, Welcome to my guide on how to sideload on Apple Devices using a method I came across to a while back.
 This sideloading method has worked for long periods of time, without any app limits and without a pc.
 I eventually found some small let-downs such as the go-to DNS at the time was and is still made by some random Vietnamese guy with no open-sourced data which naturally has some privacy concerns.
 ESign also had undesirable analytics which are now blocked by my DNS.